 Midfjardara with its gin clear water has over 200 named pools and with only six to ten rods that rotate over five beats it is hard not to feel that you have this cracking river to yourself.

-The Midfjardara is perfect for those that like to use single or small double-handed rods with floating line and small flies or hitch-tubes.
-The main run of the river is predominantly made up of grilse but in the early season the majority of fish tend to be multi-sea-winter fish in the 10 to 18 pound range.
+The Midfjardara is perfect for those who like to use single or small double-handed rods with floating line and small flies or hitch tubes.
+The main run of the river is predominantly made up of grilse but in the early season the majority of fish tend to be multi-sea winter fish in the ten to 18 pound range.
 Professional English speaking guides will take the anglers in a 4WD vehicle to the river every day for a new experience.

 The lodge, located on the lower reaches of the Midfjardara, was recently refurbished and offers single, en-suite rooms as standard for full rods, shared if taking the fishing on a rod-share basis.

-There is a large dining room adjoining a comfortable lounge area, bar, wader room and outside jacuzzi for those that want to relax after a day on the river.
-The lodge plays host to some of the best chefs that Iceland has to offer, ensuring that the food compliments the fantastic fishing on offer.
+There is a large dining room adjoining a comfortable lounge area, bar, wader room and outside Jacuzzi for those wanting to relax after a day on the river.
+The lodge plays host to some of the best chefs in Iceland, ensuring that the food compliments the fantastic fishing.

 Discover this Gin Clear River

 Located on the north west coast of Iceland, the Midfjardara is a three hour drive from the capital city, Reykjavik, it is easily accessed and makes for an easy short trip with daily flights to and from the UK.